Iron fertilization

-Iron fertilization is the intentional introduction of iron to iron-poor areas of the ocean surface to stimulate phytoplankton production.
+Iron fertilization is the intentional introduction of iron-containing compounds (like iron sulfate) to iron-poor areas of the ocean surface to stimulate phytoplankton production.
 This is intended to enhance biological productivity and/or accelerate carbon dioxide (CO_{2}) sequestration from the atmosphere.
 Iron is a trace element necessary for photosynthesis in plants.
 It is highly insoluble in sea water and in a variety of locations is the limiting nutrient for phytoplankton growth.
 Large algal blooms can be created by supplying iron to iron-deficient ocean waters.
 These blooms can nourish other organisms.